 Rebirth Of Sorts

-An interesting statement appears in the Rambam (Hilchos She’ar Avos Hatumah 6:16).
-He writes that if a person in a mikveh is touching a neveilah, sheretz, or some other impure object, he is impure, “but when he emerges from the mikveh he becomes pure…and the same applies to someone who stepped on a mishkav lying in a mikveh.”
-Concerning a zav, who defiles an object on which he sets his weight, the law is as follows: If he enters a mikveh and steps on an object on the floor of the mikveh, the object becomes impure, “but when the mishkav emerges from the mikveh, it becomes pure again.”
-In other words, when the object emerges from the mikveh, its status metamorphoses into one of purity.
+An interesting statement appears in the Mishneh Torah (Hilchos She’ar Avos Hatumah 6:16).
+The Rambam writes that if a person in a mikveh is touching a neveilah, sheretz, or other impure item, he is impure, “and when he emerges from the mikveh, he becomes pure…and the same applies to someone who stepped on a mishkav lying in a mikveh.”

-A sensational chidush emerges from the Rambam’s words, as the Kesef Mishneh writes (ibid): “It seems that the impure becomes pure when he emerges from the mikveh but not while he is still inside it.”
-Thus, if someone touches an impure person while he’s still immersed in the water, one becomes impure even though he is standing in a mikveh.
-Hence, in theory, it’s possible for someone to immerse in a mikvehand not become pure!
+A sensational chidush emerges from the Rambam’s phrasing, as the Kesef Mishneh writes (ibid): “the impure becomes pure when he emerges from the mikveh and not while he is still in it!”
+The impurity leaves, not when a person enters the mikveh but when he leaves it, and if someone touched the impure person while he’s still in the water, he becomes impure even though he’s in a mikveh!
+If so, the possibility exits for a person to immerse in a mikveh and yet not become purified!

-The Achronim discuss this Kesef Mishneh at length and assert that the statement of the Rambam is “a very new thing.”
-This interpretation of the Gemara, they believe, is not evident in the words of other Rishonim (see Or Sameiach, ibid, and Makor Baruch, 39).
+The Achronim extensively discuss the Kesef Mishneh’s chidush and assert that the statement of the Rambam is “a very new thing,” citing Rishonim from whose words this understanding is not discernable (see Or Sameiach, ibid, and Makor Baruch, 39).

-Many are familiar with the Gemara (Taanis 16a) that immersion does not purify a person who immerses in a mikveh while holding a sheretz: “If a person holds a sheretz, even if he immerses in all the water in the world, the immersion is to no avail; if he discarded it, as soon as he immerses in 40 se’ah, the immersion helps him.”
+Many are familiar with the following statement in the Gemara (Taanis 16a): “If a person holds a sheretz, even if he immerses in all the water in the world, the immersion is of no avail; if he discarded it, as soon as he immerses in 40 seah, the immersion helps him.”
+Two different poskim found proofs for contradictory positions in this statement.

-It is interesting to discover that different poskim derive different proofs regarding the Kesef Mishneh’s interpretation of the Rambam from this famous law.
-Rabbi Meir Arik, zt”l, writes that it teaches us that someone who immerses in a mikveh becomes pure while still in the water since, as the Gemara says, “if he discarded it, he is pure.”
-Why “if he discarded it”?
-Doesn’t he have to emerge from the water?
-Evidently not (Tal Torah, Yerushalmi, Terumos).
+Rabbi Meir Arik, zt”l, writes that it proves that someone who immerses in a mikveh becomes pure while still in the water since the Gemara says: “if he discarded it, he is pure.”
+Why if he discarded it?
+Must he not emerge from the water?
+Evidently, he doesn’t.
+An impure person becomes pure while still in the water (Tal Torah, Yerushalmi, Terumos).

-We should conclude with the careful clarification of Rabbi Yonah Mertzbach, zt”l, as to why immersion helps the impure person only when he emerges from the water.
-He writes that the inner essence of immersion is the sinner’s “disappearance” in the water and his rebirth, figuratively speaking, when he emerges, since a human being cannot exist in water.
-The person leaves, so to say, his previous world and enters a new one.
-Therefore, he becomes pure only when he leaves the water (Aleh Yonah).
+We should conclude with the careful clarification of Rabbi Yonah Mertzbach, zt”l, as to why an impure person only becomes pure when he emerges from the water.
+He writes that the inner essence of immersion is the sinner’s “disappearance” in the water and his rebirth, so to speak, when he emerges.
+He leaves his previous world and enters a new one; therefore, he becomes pure only when he leaves the water (Aleh Yonah).